Mount Moriah Cemetery (Philadelphia): History

 In the early 1870s, Henry Jones, an affluent African-American man who worked as a caterer, purchased a lot for burial in Mount Moriah Cemetery.
 After his death in 1875, his funeral procession was blocked from entering the cemetery by white lot owners and cemetery authorities who refused to bury him because of his race.
 A lawsuit was filed against the Mount Moriah Cemetery Association and in 1876 the Pennsylvania Supreme Court ruled that Jones had the right to be buried in the cemetery.
 During the court case, his body was stored at a funeral vault at Lebanon Cemetery in Philadelphia.
 Jones' family had decided to bury him at Lebanon Cemetery but he may have been buried at the Church of St. James the Less cemetery in Philadelphia instead.

 In the 1930s, the Works Progress Administration program performed work at Mount Moriah Cemetery to improve the drainage system throughout the cemetery.

 In 1970, a 700-pound, 7 foot 2 inch high bronze statue of a Civil War soldier was removed from its base and stolen by thieves.
 The statue was named "The Silent Sentry", cast at the Bureau Brothers Foundry and dedicated in 1883.
 It was originally placed in the Soldiers' Home of Philadelphia burial plot.
-The thieves attempted to sell the statue for scrap metal to a Camden, New Jersey scrap yard but the scrap dealer notified the authorities.
+The thieves attempted to sell the statue for scrap metal to a Camden, New Jersey, scrap yard but the scrap dealer notified the authorities.
 It was recovered and repaired by the Military Order of the Loyal Legion of the United States.
 In 2013, the statue was relocated and rededicated in Laurel Hill Cemetery.

-In December 1975, Betsy Ross' descendants petitioned to have her remains moved to the Betsy Ross House.
+In December 1975, Betsy Ross's descendants petitioned to have her remains moved to the Betsy Ross House.
 The headstone at her grave had been stolen years before.
 A physical anthropologist, Dr. Alan Mann, moved some bones in 1976 from the estimated vicinity of her grave but was unable to determine whether they belonged to Ross or not.